-Authorize issuance of a General Lease - Recreational Use to the Applicant, beginning August 1, 2020, for a term of 10 years, for the use and maintenance of an existing covered single-berth boat dock, an uncovered boat dock, gangway, and eight pilings; as described in Exhibit A and as shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; annual rent in the amount of \$424, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize the acceptance of compensation from the Applicant in the amount of \$15 for unauthorized occupation of State land for the time period of September 1, 2022 through December 8, 2022. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning December 9, 2022, for a term of 10 years, for the use and maintenance of an existing boathouse, ramp, and four pilings, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$212, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.